 3.3 Stimuli

 The stimuli used for the experiment were a combination of 13 minimal pairs of words that were contrasted by the voicing of a consonant following a vowel.
 Each word was placed in a carrier phrase “I will say ___ again.”
-In addition to the combination of 26 sentences with the relevant minimal pairs.
-The experiment also included 13 minimal pairs of words that were contrasted by the voicing of a consonant preceding a vowel.
+In addition to the combination of 26 sentences with the relevant minimal pairs, the experiment also included 13 minimal pairs of words that were contrasted by the voicing of a consonant preceding a vowel.
 This was done to disguise the feature of interest.
 Once the participant read and recorded all 52 sentences, they stopped recording and moved on to a “normal speed” recording and recorded themselves reading at that speed.
 Finally they heard a third speed prompt (slow or fast, depending on which they had not yet done.)
 Ultimately each participant read all 52 sentences at a slow, normal and fast speed, providing our data.
 Four of the nine participants completed the experiment in the order “fast, normal, slow” and half completed it in the order “slow, normal, fast.”
 This was to ensure that the order did not affect the speeds at which they spoke.

 The consonants in these pairs were obstruents: stops (e.g. [k]), affricates (e.g. [tʃ]) or fricatives (e.g. [f]).
 Of the 13 minimal pairs used for the experiment results, the voiced and voiceless words were compared in terms of frequency.
 The average Lg10 word frequencies between the voiced and voiceless words were similar, 2.55 for the voiceless group and 2.9 for the voiced group.
 This was done to ensure that the speed of pronunciation of the vowels in question was not the product of a greater familiarity with the words themselves, rather than the speech rate.
 Research suggests that “high frequency words may both contribute to shortening (leading to maximal compression) and reduce the need for the contrastive effect of VE” (Tanner, 2019, p.1)